almostrealism/iwfm-docker/README.md

 [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)

-Next, navigate to the "aws" directory of this repository and create a file called terraform.tfvars.
+Next, navigate to the "terraform/iwfm-aws" directory of this repository and create a file called terraform.tfvars.
 Inside this file, you'll include all the parameters for your deployment.

 ```